 Using the app

 The app allows you to view the current settings being used on the pump, as well as the length of your current pumping session.
+You can control the pump using the app.

 Storing your milk